 After completing medical detox, patients seeking treatment for fentanyl addiction enroll in inpatient drug rehab.
 This level of care offers structured therapy and support during the early stages of recovery.

-Synthetic opioids caused nearly thirty thousand overdose deaths in the United States in 2017, and according to the CDC, fentanyl is the main culprit.
-Although fentanyl causes effects like effects of other opioids, such as heroin and OxyContin, it is fifty times more potent than heroin and up to one hundred times more powerful than morphine.
+Synthetic opioids caused nearly thirty thousand overdose opioid-related deaths in the United States in 2017, and according to the CDC, fentanyl is the main culprit.
+However, fentanyl causes effects like effects of other opioids, such as heroin and OxyContin.
+It is fifty times more potent than heroin and up to one hundred times more powerful than morphine.

-Fentanyl Intensive Outpatient Treatment
+Intensive Outpatient Treatment

 Extended care options are available during intensive outpatient drug rehab for individuals who wish to continue therapy.
-IOPs offer the flexibility some people need to seek treatment and maintain personal and professional responsibilities.
+In addition, IOPs offer the flexibility some people need to seek treatment and maintain personal and professional responsibilities.

 Outpatient treatment offers continuing support for patients in aftercare.
 Recovery is a long process, and patients need ongoing treatment as they transition to independent living.
 We offer these services through our outpatient/aftercare program.

-Effects of Fentanyl Abuse & Addiction
+Side Effects of Fentanyl Abuse

 Like many opiates, fentanyl causes short-term effects such as euphoria, drowsiness, slowed breathing, pain relief, nausea, itching, and delayed reaction times.
 However, it can also cause overdoses, even in tiny amounts.
-Signs that someone is suffering an overdose on fentanyl include purple, blue, or grey skin tone, unresponsiveness, labored, irregular, or slowed breathing, stopped breathing, and loss of consciousness.
+Signs that someone is suffering an overdose on fentanyl include purple, blue, or grey skin tone, unresponsiveness, labored, irregular, slowed breathing, stopped breathing, and loss of consciousness.
 If you suspect someone had overdosed on fentanyl, or any other substance, immediately call 911.

-Other adverse effects of fentanyl use and abuse include depression, lowered pain tolerance, relationship conflicts, addiction, organ damage, and increased risk of infection, abscesses, and communicable disease contraction in intravenous fentanyl users.
+Other adverse effects of fentanyl use and abuse include depression, lowered pain tolerance, relationship conflicts, addiction, organ damage, increased risk of infection, abscesses, and communicable disease contraction in intravenous fentanyl users.

-Our Fentanyl Treatment Program
+Our Treatment Center